tobytwigger/laravel-translate/docs/_docs/configuration/package-configuration.md

 ## Translation Configuration

-You may also customise how translations are processed.
+You may also customize how translations are processed.
 By default, the following methods are used when any string is translated.
 If one of them is able to return a translation, the rest are skipped.

 1. Check if the cache contains the translation.
 This is useful for speeding up translations after an initial translation
 2. Check if the database contains the translation.
 This allows you to override any translation through your website UI, to provide a convenient way to improve translations.